CestinaLover/WD-Finals/readme.md

 ## Description

-This is my Final Project for my Web Design Class, the goal is to build a personal website that demonstrates the students design skills and web development knowledge.
+This is my Final Project for my Web Design Class, the goal is to build a personal website that demonstrates the students design skills and web development knowledge,

+The website includes at least 5 pages, each with distinct layouts to highlight various features:

+<b>Home:</b> Introduction and overview of who I am and what I do.
+<b>About Me:</b> Detailed background information, including education, work experience, and personal interests.
+<b>Projects:</b> Showcase of my past projects with descriptions and links.
+<b>Skills:</b> An overview of my skills, including technical proficiencies and soft skills.
+<b>Contact:</b> A page with my contact information and a form for visitors to reach out to me.

 ## Website Instructions: